 For more on how to speed up your regression testing, check out our post on how to speed up regression testing.

-- Automated testing will help save time, team efforts, and money in the longer run.
+- Automated testing will help save time, team effort, and money in the longer run.

-- Automated regression testing is powerful for identifying regression bugs as close to its introduction because of the increased speed and frequency.
+- Automated regression testing is powerful for identifying regression bugs as close to their introduction because of the increased speed and frequency.

 - Timely issue identification of issues will avoid defect bug leakage into your product/application in later stages of testing.